DrNahianC/PREDICT_Scripts/Machine Learning Scripts/README.md

 "R_Script_LGM.R" calls on "Train/df_chew_filled_train.csv", "Train/df_yawn_filled_train.csv"
 , "Test_shuffled/df_chew_filled_test.csv" and "Test_shuffled/df_yawn_filled_test.csv" to run
-the growth mixture modelling using data from the first 7 days
+the growth mixture modelling using data from the first 7 days.
+You will need to set your working directory to wherever you have saved this folder on your computer

 "shuffle_ID.py" calls on "Test_unshuffled/Pain_Diary_Data_Test_Unshuffled.xlsx" to shuffle the IDs of test set participants